-Each year, AmeriCorps offers 80,000 opportunities for adults of all ages and backgrounds to serve through a network of partnerships with local and national nonprofit groups.
+Each year, AmeriCorps offers over 75,000 opportunities for adults of all ages and backgrounds to serve through a network of partnerships with local and national nonprofit groups.
 The Youth Villages AmeriCorps program began in 2000 and has been recognized by Innovations in Civic Participation as one of the 52 most innovative AmeriCorps programs in the country.
-The program was recently selected as the Boys and Girls Club of Metro Atlanta Volunteer Team of the Year, Featured Finalist in Innovation and Leadership from America's Service Commissions, and selected as finalist for a Corporation of National and Community Service (CNCS) Service Impact Award.
+The program has also been selected as the Boys and Girls Club of Metro Atlanta Volunteer Team of the Year, Featured Finalist in Innovation and Leadership from America's Service Commissions for two years, and as a finalist for a Corporation of National and Community Service (CNCS) Service Impact Award.

 Outcome evaluation for the program shows that AmeriCorps members make a real difference in the lives of Youth Villages students.
-For students referred for tutoring during the 2012-2013 service year, 81% showed an increase in academic performance by half a grade level and 83% achieved improved life skills in one or more deficit areas by 35%, with 98% of older students showing increases in more than one deficit area.
-More than 96% of youth who participated in service learning activities showed an increase in civic engagement and felt they had made a real difference in the greater community, with 90% committed to volunteering in the community upon discharge.
+For students referred for tutoring during the 2013-2014 service year, 82% showed an increase in academic performance by half a grade level and 90% achieved improved life skills in one or more deficit areas by 35%.
+More than 94% of youth who participated in service learning activities showed an increase in civic engagement and were committed to volunteering in the community upon discharge.

-- Dedicated 40,000 hours to tutoring, life skills, afterschool/summer programming, service learning, classroom assistance and community-strengthening activities.
+- Dedicated over 35,000 hours to tutoring, life skills, afterschool/summer programming, service learning, classroom assistance and community-strengthening activities.

-- Completed 6,000 hours of service to support over 50 local nonprofits and organizations.
+- Completed 5,000 hours of service to support approximately 50 local nonprofits and organizations.

-- Leveraged over 1,500 additional volunteers, including youth in care, corporate/civic groups, and individuals, to meet both campus and community needs.
+- Leveraged over 1,400 volunteers for over 5,000 hours of service, including youth in care, corporate/civic groups, and individuals, to meet both campus and community needs.

 - Offered nearly 500 hours of afterschool programming focusing on the arts, outdoor activities, skill-building, fitness and academics.